 NHS Scotland do have their own national health information service, which is called NHS Inform, which aims to provide Scottish residents with accurate and relevant information to help them make informed decisions about their own health.
 In their advice for Obsessive-Compulsive Disorder, NHS Inform follows NICE and recommends CBT as the main treatment for OCD.

 But as with the rest of Great Britain, how people access CBT through the NHS in Scotland can be a complex, confusing and often challenging pathway.
-The process for accessing NHS treatment is not too dissimilar as of that in England, but the main difference is the fact there is no IAPT service, and therefore the ability to self-refer is not currently available in Scotland.
+The process for accessing NHS treatment is not too dissimilar as of that in England, but the main difference is the fact there is no IAPT service, and therefore the ability to self-refer is not currently available in all areas of Scotland (at the time of writing).
+You may wish to check with your local NHS board if they currently offer mental health self-referral services similar to those offered by IAPT service in England which offer Cognitive Behavioural Therapy (CBT).

-The illustration below is a basic outline of the route patients usually take in accessing OCD treatment, starting with their GP.
+The illustration below is a basic outline of the route patients usually take in accessing OCD treatment, starting with their GP (unless a self-refer option is available within their local health board) .

 Mental health treatment across Scotland is provided by local NHS boards, unlike in England where services are provided by a Clinical Commissioning Group (CCG).